-- Each Business Day for the France Small Sub-Fund. - Each Business Day for the Europe Small Sub-Fund.
+- Each Business Day for the France Small & Mid Sub-Fund. - Each Business Day for the Europe Small Sub-Fund. - Each Business Day for the Europe Mid Sub-Fund.

 The Board of Directors may decide to calculate an additional net asset value, at the Management Company's expense, in order to handle new subscriptions or redeem shares following redemption requests that amount to more than 10% of a sub-fund's net assets.